eminently/chopsticks/README.md

 }
 ```

-Note that pre-fork, your transaction will be sent to the 3 nodes.
-But, you don't have to worry double spend will not
+Note that pre-fork, your transaction will be sent the different nodes you selected.
+You don't have to worry double spend will not
-occur per Bitcoin protocol specification, it will just be repeated by the 3 nodes.
+occur per Bitcoin protocol specification, it will just be repeated/relayed by all the nodes.

 ### Chopsticks Infrastructure